timm/shortr/README.md

 **[Docs](https://menzies.us/l5) • [Repo](https://github.com/timm/l5) • [Issues](https://github.com/timm/l5/issues) • [&copy;2022](http://github.com/timm/l5.LICENSE.md)** Tim Menzies

-#  About L5
+#  Do you understand AI?
+Then prove it!

-Do you understand AI?
-Then prove it.
 Write down what you think an AI toolkit should do, then code it up, very succinctly.
 And no cheating
 (so no importing of some massive background AI library).